-As APU focuses on remote learning for fall, many employees will continue working remotely, while others will be on campus.
+As APU focuses on remote learning for spring, many employees will continue working remotely, while others will be on campus.
 We embrace a spirit of flexibility to be nimble and adapt as the university continues to adhere to guidance for higher education institutions from state and county public health and governmental agencies.

 Employees Returning to Campus